Nithyathirumurugan/CODSOFT/README.md

 *   **Comprehensive Calculation**: Calculates the total marks by summing up individual subject scores and computes the average percentage.
 *   **Grade Assignment**: Assigns letter grades to students based on their average percentage.
 *   **Interactive Output**: Displays the total marks, average percentage, and corresponding letter grade to the user.
+# Technologies Used
+*  **Java**: The core programming language used for implementing the student grade calculation logic.
+*  **NetBeans IDE 20**: The integrated development environment employed for Java application development.
+*  **GitHub**: This repository is hosted on GitHub, providing version control and collaboration features.